 - IELTS Academic: 6.5

-An English language test result is not required if:
+Submitting an English language test result is not required if:

-- you have an International Baccalaureate diploma.
+- You have an (English-taught) International Baccalaureate secondary school diploma.